jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/SoftwareManual/sMacEps.md

 For example,

-    g++ sMacEps.cpp
+    g++ sMacEps.cpp test_sMacEps.cpp

 will produce an executable **a.exe** that can be executed with the command **./a.exe**.
-If you want a different name, the following will accomplish this:
+If you want a different name, the following will name the executable sMachineEpsilon:

-    g++ sMacEps.cpp -o sMachineEpsilon
+    g++ sMacEps.cpp test_sMacEps.cpp -o sMachineEpsilon

 **Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
 This